 MIT undergraduate students, graduate students, and post-docs affiliated with BE are welcome to make an appointment with the Communication Lab.
+We’ll support your communication work by having conversations with you about high-level principles like audience, structure, and message, rather than focusing on line-editing or grammar.
 We are particularly strong at brainstorming and outlining, and encourage you to include the lab in your process as early as you can so that you get the most out of the experience.

 Option 1: Use our online scheduling system

 The first time you use the system linked above, you will need to register.
 You will then be able to see all of the Fellows’ available times and pick one that will work best for you.